NickMiller11/coffee-app/readme.md

-# Instructions for making coffee
+# Site with instructions for making coffee

-Basic Sinatra project to practice for my Launch School assessment, also accessible on Heroku at http://hitomi-coffee-app.herokuapp.com/
+Basic project to practice Sinatra and routing.